eugencic/cryptography-and-security/Lab1/Plaifair/Playfair.md

 # Playfair Cipher

 ## Theory
 &ensp;&ensp;&ensp;The Playfair cipher was the first practical digraph substitution cipher.
 The scheme was invented in 1854 by Charles Wheatstone but was named after Lord Playfair who promoted the use of the cipher.
 In playfair cipher unlike traditional cipher we encrypt a pair of alphabets(digraphs) instead of a single alphabet.
-&ensp;&ensp;&ensp;It was used for tactical purposes by British forces in the Second Boer War and in World War I and for the same purpose by the Australians during World War II.
+It was used for tactical purposes by British forces in the Second Boer War and in World War I and for the same purpose by the Australians during World War II.
 This was because Playfair is reasonably fast to use and requires no special equipment.

 ### Steps
 &ensp;&ensp;&ensp;The steps to implement the cipher are as follows: